arindamchoudhary047/Prediction-Of-Final-Hardness/README.md

-Here is a **clean, polished, GitHub-ready README.md** version of your content.
-I’ve fixed formatting, grammar, structure, math notation, and made it professionally presentable.

----

 # 🔧 Prediction of Final Tempered Hardness (HRC)

 A **physics-informed machine learning framework** for predicting the **final tempered hardness** of alloy steels using chemical composition, heat-treatment parameters, and metallurgy-based engineered features.